There are three choices for hunting in the Quabbin Reservoir watershed:

 Access will be restricted to designated gates.
 Hunters must check in and out by posted times on each day they hunt and obey all regulations and directions of DCR and law enforcement personnel.

-There will be a limited number of Antlerless Deer Permits available to participating hunters, so unlike in past years, not all hunters are able to purchase an Antlerless Permit.
+There will be a limited number of Antlerless Deer Permits available to participating hunters in Petersham, so unlike in past years, not all hunters are able to purchase an Antlerless Permit.